II. The Impact: Economic and Competitive Consequences

 Since 2008, small business participation in federal contracting has collapsed dramatically.
 Nationally, the number of small business federal suppliers has declined by approximately 49%, from nearly 125,000 vendors to fewer than 64,000 today.12 This severe contraction occurred despite overall growth in small business creation nationwide, underscoring a disturbing trend: federal procurement policies increasingly favor a small cadre of large, incumbent contractors, limiting new entry and competition.

-Market Concentration Risks: Higher long-term prices, reduced innovation, and loss of operational flexibility in critical supply chains.13
+Experts consistently warn about the dangers of market concentration: higher long-term prices, reduced innovation, and a loss of operational flexibility in critical supply chains.13

 Local Economic Fallout: Congressional Districts at Risk